 Introduced predators are hammering our native species and together we can change that.
 The Kiwibank Predator Free Communities programme mentors community leaders and helps them inspire others.
 Together we are working towards a predator free future where native wildlife thrives.

 If you are selected as one of the Kiwibank’s Predator Free Communities, you will receive:

 - A Predator Free Community Fund provided by Kiwibank to enable the purchasing of subsidised equipment (traps and monitoring) and support material.

 - Support to access best practice (people and information), online support for capturing data/information etc, networks and connections with other predator control communities & leaders

 How do I become a Kiwibank Predator Free community?

-We will have another funding round in February/March 2018.
+We intend to hold another funding round in September 2018.
 See here for more details on how to apply.